Is It Over Now?: Background and production

-Lyrics and composition
+Composition

 A song based on storytelling, "Is It Over Now?" depicts Swift's experience with rumors and disappointment in the aftermath of a romantic relationship.
 The narrator memorizes the details ("Red blood, white snow/ Blue dress on a boat") and clings onto the relationship ("Let's fast forward to 300 takeout coffees later/ I see your profile and your smile on unsuspecting waiters/ You dream of my mouth before it called you a 'lying traitor'").
 She accuses him of cheating with resentment and anger ("You search in every model's bed for something greater", "At least I had the decency to keep my nights out of sight"), but, at one point, admits that she too has cheated on him.
 She later confesses to having fantasized about "jumping off of very tall somethings" to win his attention again.
 The on-again-off-again relationship leaves her wondering, "Is it over now?", but she ultimately accepts that it has ended.
 The lines consist of internal rhymes in strict meter ("I think about jumping/ Off of very tall somethings/ Just to see you come running/ And say the one thing/ I've been wanting").

 Music critics likened "Is It Over Now?" to some of Swift's past songs; several connected the song to or described it as a thematic continuation of "Out of the Woods", a single from 1989, because both songs address the uneasy situation of a past relationship and feature details regarding an accident.
-(Note: Attributed to Entertainment Weeklys Lauren Huff, and Rolling Stones Angie Martoccio.)
-Bobby Olivier from NJ.com wrote that the feelings of "sorrow, fragility and rage" resembled the sentiments of "All Too Well" (2012), while Ed Power from the i felt the song was a "spiritual sequel" to "I Knew You Were Trouble" (2012).
-For Insider journalist Callie Ahlgrim, the question "Is it over now?" is rhetorical and represents an existential crisis.
+(Note: Attributed to Entertainment Weeklys Lauren Huff, and Rolling Stones Angie Martoccio) Bobby Olivier from NJ.com wrote that the feelings of "sorrow, fragility and rage" resembled the sentiments of "All Too Well" (2012), while Ed Power from the i felt the song was a "spiritual sequel" to "I Knew You Were Trouble" (2012).
+For Business Insider journalist Callie Ahlgrim, the question "Is it over now?" is rhetorical and represents an existential crisis.
 Meanwhile, Entertainment Weeklys Lauren Huff opined that the answer to that question was a definite yes, albeit "not the good kind".
 Some media outlets speculated that the song addressed Swift's relationship with the English singer Harry Styles, which ended in 2013.